Discover the 10 rules for developing a killer brand name for alcohol beverage branding.

 How does sound symbolism or phonosemantics (the relationship between sound and meaning) affect the evaluation of a name’s latent association?
 Is the relationship between the sound and meaning the same in all languages of your target consumers?

-Shorter names are generally easier to remember and easier to work with in label and package design applications.
+Shorter names are generally easier to remember and easier to work with in logo and package design applications.
 However, simply having a short name is worthless if it doesn’t meet the other criteria.
-A general rule of thumb: A short name with few creative opportunities is worse than a long name with many.
+A general rule of thumb: A short name with fewer creative opportunities can be worse than a long name with many.

 - Emotional Bonding Power

 When naming a brand or developing a product name, the name must connect with your target market.
 Ask yourself does the name have emotional bonding power?
 Will my consumers connect emotionally with this name?

 Can your name support product extensions?
 Does it create a theme that can be carried across a spectrum of future offerings, different categories, etc.

 Certainly, not all of the above criteria need to be met to develop a great name, but a name that passes the filter of most of these criteria will set you on a path toward success.
 However, in addition to these criteria filters, there are a few common pitfalls to avoid as well when developing a name.